Evelyn Partners is a financial services and professional services company based in the United Kingdom.

 6. Passing the buck is easy.
 If a broker outsources their investment process, they will claim that is to reduce conflicts of interest.

 This might have some merits.
-However, many brokers will be able to blame Tilney for underperformance, claiming that it is simply their job to “be the financial planner” and not “financial advisor“.
+However, many brokers will be able to blame Evelyn Partners for under-performance, claiming that it is simply their job to “be the financial planner” and not “financial advisor”.

 7. The outsourcing process often creates not only multiple layers of fees, but multiple layers of complexity.